-- A. Insert the ASRock Support CD into your optical drive to boot your system. - B. During POST at the beginning of system boot-up, press <F11> key, and then a window for boot devices selection appears.
+- Insert the ASRock Support CD into your optical drive to boot your system.

+(There are two ASRock Support CD in the motherboard gift box pack, please choose the one for Windows XP / XP 64-bit.) - B. During POST at the beginning of system boot-up, press <F11> key, and then a window for boot devices selection appears.
 Please select CD-ROM as the boot device. - C. When you see the message on the screen, "Do you want to generate Serial ATA driver diskette [YN]?", press - D. Then you will see these messages,